Varma-PA/Varma-PA/README.md

 Currently pursuing MS in Information Systems (Computer Software Engineering) at Northeastern University, Boston.
 Worked as a frontend engineer at Capgemini, Hyderabad

-* 🌍  I'm based in Hyderabad, India
+* 🌍  Origins: Hyderabad, India
 * 🖥️  See my portfolio at [achyuthvarma.com](http://achyuthvarma.com)
 * ✉️  You can contact me at [achyuth.varma1@gmail.com](mailto:achyuth.varma1@gmail.com)
 * 🧠  I'm learning Data Structures and Algorithms